• Skip to primary navigation

 • Cut into 9 large pieces or 18 mini brownies.

-• How to make these healthy brownies with a shiny crust?
+• How do you make these healthy brownies with a shiny crust?
 Instead of manually stirring in the dry ingredients, add them to the blender or food processor together with the date paste and blend or mix for a few seconds until you have a beautiful shiny, and chocolatey paste.
+Continue to make the date brownies as explained in the recipe instructions.

 Add your own private notes